 By doing this, the vehicle shifts down to the next gear and has more power.
-D (Drive) can be used when towing a trailer, carrying a heavy load, driving on steep hills, or driving off-road.
+Use D (Drive) and Tow/Haul Mode when towing a trailer, carrying a heavy load, driving on steep hills, or driving off-road.
 Shift the transmission to a lower gear selection if the transmission shifts too often.